-Gluten-Free Whoopie Pies are an indulgent New England treat with cake-like cookie sandwiches filled with soft vanilla filling.
+Gluten-free whoopie pies are an indulgent New England treat with cake-like cookie sandwiches filled with soft vanilla filling, a copycat version of the Amish-style treats.
 If you love Suzy Q’s or Ding Dongs, get ready for the next level of homemade gluten-free goodness!

 Homemade gluten-free chocolate whoopie pies are an irresistible treat, also known as “gobs” in Amish country and Maine.
 The cakes are richly chocolate, similar to devil’s food, and not overly sweet.
-The filling, on the other hand, is very rich.
+The filling, on the other hand, is like clouds of fluffy, sweet goodness.

-Whoopie pie recipes are traditionally stuffed with fluffy white filling, but may also contain vanilla buttercream, cream cheese frosting, or marshmallow fluff buttercream.
+Whoopie pie recipes are traditionally stuffed with an airy white filling, but may also contain vanilla buttercream, cream cheese frosting, or marshmallow fluff buttercream.
 I am partial to the filling I first experienced in Lancaster, Pennsylvania, which is included in this copycat recipe!

 The most import thing to keep in mind when making this gluten-free whoopie pie recipe is the type of gluten-free flour used makes a HUGE DIFFERENCE!
 I tested the recipe several times and my number one recommended flour, Cup4Cup, just doesn’t work well for this recipe.